AbdulRehmanUDEL/RadioPulseDenoising/README.md

 The repository is organized as follows:
 - **`models/`**: Contains the pre-trained networks.
-- **`data/`**: Includes waveforms that can be used to test the pre-trained models.
+- **`data/`**: Contains waveform datasets used for testing and demonstration.
+  - **`sample_set/`**: A small sample of waveforms that can be used to see how the data is prepared for training the neural networks.
+This is not sufficient for actual model training — a larger dataset should be prepared in the same format as demonstrated here.
+  - **`validation_data/`**: A validation dataset for evaluating the performance of the provided pre-trained models.
+This data is intended exclusively for testing the already trained models found in the "**models**" directory.

 - **Notebooks**: Provide essential workflows for data preprocessing, network training, and model application.
-### Note
-Please note that the data provided in the "**data**" directory is intended exclusively for testing the already trained models found in the "**models**" directory.

-If you plan to use the `DataReshapingForNetworks.ipynb` script, you will need to create and input your own antenna channel data.
-This data should be processed by combining signal and noise waveforms.

 ## Notebooks Overview